Incorporation (business): Canada

 In Canada, the process of incorporation can be done either at the federal or provincial level.
 Companies which incorporate with the federal government will generally need to register extra-provincially in the province that they elect to do business.
 Similarly, a provincial corporation may need to register extra-provincially if they are to have offices outside of their home province.
 Incorporated Canadian companies can generally use either Corp., Corporation, Inc., Incorporated, Incorporée, Limited, Limitée, Ltd., Ltée, Société par actions de régime fédéral, and S.A.R.F in their name, but this may vary from province to province.
 Note that there are two government structures operating within Canada.
-French system is prevalent in Quebec, while the English system is operating in 9 provinces/territories.
+The French system is prevalent in Quebec, while the English system is operating in the 12 other provinces and territories.